apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'We have to be wacky.'
-With suggestive poses and pets, election campaigning tests Tokyo's patience**
+**The Tesla bulls ride again: Morning Brief**

-You can read more about it [here](https://apnews.com/article/japan-tokyo-election-odd-candidates-5d48f2322a84d0547e78d0f5e69a71cf).
+You can read more about it [here](https://finance.yahoo.com/news/the-tesla-bulls-ride-again-morning-brief-100001925.html).

 ## Requirements
 - Python 3.8